woywoy123/AnalysisG/truth-studies/TruthMatchingStudies/README.md

 - **EventNTruthJetAndJets**:
 This study aims to identify the loss in truth jets by having off-diagonal elements in a 2D plot.
 It also explores the MET vs n-Lepton correlations.
+- **EventMETImbalance**:
+A set of plots which explore the missing transverse discrepency between measurement from the detector simulation and the truth neutrinos.

 ## Figures Produced: